jfoadi/clusteringMA52109/MY_NOTES.md

 ## data_analyser.py file

-This module contains three core functions:
+This module contains three functions:
 - **calculate_descriptive_statistics():** returns the count, mean, std, min/max and quartiles for the data
 - **calculate_correlation():** computes the correlation matrix for numeric columns
 - **summarise_numeric_columns():** creates a custom summary table with mean, std, mix/max and number of missing values